 It May Not Be Bad Snow But It Sure Is Technical

-But their enthusiasm turned to dismay as they ascended on the chair.
-The perfect powder had been windblown over two days leaving bare patches, rocks and a suspect crust.
+But their enthusiasm turned to dismay as they descended.
+The perfect powder had been windblown over those two days leaving bare patches, rocks and a suspect crust.
 Of course, the wind has to blow the snow somewhere and, for sure, there were pockets of powder and potential good turns to be had in the shelter of the trees, but the snow was nowhere near as good as everyone had hoped.

-In the main image, Gav, was descending what, in places, was pleasant powder a few days ago.
+In the main image, Gav, was skiing what, in places, was pleasant powder.
 However, thanks to the wind and cold temperatures, he also hit polystyrene crust that exploded on ski impact like shrapnel.

 But it wasn't 'bad' snow.
 There is never bad snow.
 As a sign hanging in a bar in La Grave states: 'There is no such thing as bad snow, only bad skiers'.
 To be fair, if you're freeriding in La Grave, you really don't want to be a bad skier.